valhuber/python-rules/README.md

 1. Your logic is **declared** as Python functions (see example below).

 1. Your application makes calls on `sqlalchemy` for inserts, updates and deletes.

-This code can be hand-written, or via generators such as Flask AppBuilder.
+  * By bundling transaction logic into sqlalchemy data access, your logic is automatically shared, whether for hand-written code (Flask apps, APIs) or via generators such as Flask AppBuilder.

 1. The **python-rules** logic engine handles sqlalchemy `before_flush` events on `Mapped Tables`